ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I (hould die to-night.
+My friends wuuld look upon my quiet lace.
+Before they laid It In It final retting place.
+And deem that death bad left it almont f-iir ;
+And laying uow while (lower againtt my hair.
-uld tmoolh It down with tearful tenderness
+Would tmoolh It down with tearful tenderness
 And fold my hand with lingering care.
 Poor hand, to empty and to cold to-night.
 If I tliould die to-night.